eisgroup/ui-render/repos/core/src/pages/eis/config.md

 But instead of being limited to what built-in components can do, you are given complete freedom to mix and match different attributes within each UI component - or `Render Field`, as we call it.

-There are `conceptual patterns` you can apply to any component.
+There are `transform patterns` you can apply to any component.
 This is the secret sauce that enables the UI Renderer to be both declarative and dynamic in nature, allowing `unlimited configuration`.

-## Conceptual Patterns
+## Transform Patterns

 1. **Recursive Field definitions**
     - A Field can be any view or input component, such as Button, Table, Dropdown...